codepath/android_guides/Server-Synchronization-(SyncAdapter).md

 }
 ```

-### Using the ContentProvider
+### Declare the ContentProvider
-To use the ContentProvider, declare it in the manifest.xml file.
-It is important to note that `android:authorities` must match your ContentProvider's authority exactly and `android:syncable` MUST be true.
+In order to use our ContentProvider, we need to declare it in the `manifest.xml` file.
+It is important to note that:
+1. `android:authorities` must match our ContentProvider's authority exactly, and
+2. `android:syncable` must be true.
 ```
 <provider
     android:name=".example.ArticleProvider"